SidAnnRan/class/Syllabus.md

 **Meeting Time:** 6:30-7:45PM Monday and Wednesday\
 **Meeting Location:** 301 MLH (in-person only)\
 **Description:** This course covers the basics of the C++ programming language and its usage in a Linux environment.
-The main programming tools that will be introduced and used through the course are version control using Git and interacting with the Linux shell through the command-line.
+Tools and skills that will be used and emphasized through the course are version control using Git, and interacting with the Linux shell through the command-line.
 Students are assumed to have previous programming experience at the level of CS:1210.\
 **Textbook:** None.
 We will use online resources that will be provided as we go.
 A general reference is https://www.learncpp.com/
 ## People